siravich-khongrod/siravich-khongrod.github.io/README.md

 ## Projects

 Quoted by Michio Kaku, the higher dimensions might be out of bounds of our universe.
 I believe we are living in the third dimension for having either time or spatial position as the fourth dimension.
-These choices have always been ambigious and we attempt to visualize these data.
+These choices have always been ambigious.
+Still, we attempt to visualize these data.
 This was why I have chosen time series and geospatial data analysis as my electives.

 Visionary, I am, that I tell myself these are the essential skills that would suffice my career path.
 Over the past years I have shaped my self to be fully equipted with analytic skills that allow me to further strive to the management role directly involved with the Data Analytics team.